rodneyshupe/Cookbook/Recipes/Sides/GarlicBread.rst

 Directions
 ----------

 1. Adjust oven rack to middle position and heat oven to 500F.
-Meanwhile, toast garlic cloves in small skillet over medium heat, shaking pan occasionally, until fragrant and color of cloves deepens slightly, about 8 minutes.
+Meanwhile, toast garlic cloves in small skillet over medium heat, shaking pan occasionally, until fragrant and colour of cloves deepens slightly, about 8 minutes.
 When cool enough to handle, skin and mince cloves (you should have about 3 tablespoons).
 Using dinner fork, mash garlic, butter, cheese, and salt in small bowl until thoroughly combined.